 “It’s easy,” said Sharon Van Patten, from “Team Van Patten.”
 “You pay your bills; you put some into the emergency fund.”

-Priscilla and David Jaworski, who moved from Los Angeles so their infant son could grow up in Sonoma County, were thrilled after learning they had won.
+Priscilla and David Jaworski, who moved from Los Angeles so their infant son could grow up in Sonoma County, said they were thrilled after learning they had won.
 During the contest, the couple purchased a house and increased their savings.

 “I didn’t plan on winning,” Mr. Jaworski said.
 “I feel like a winner just participating in this contest.”